 This website is exclusively dedicated to the life and work of Barry Kay (1932-1985), a highly acclaimed stage and costume designer of international renown, who later in his career also made a name for himself as a distinguished photographer.

-Inside these pages you will find, among others, an array of Kay’s scenery and costume designs, ranging from explorative sketches to final drawings, from set models to technical blueprints and stage layout plans, as well as actual performance shots.
+Inside these pages you will find, among others, an array of Kay’s sets and costume designs, ranging from explorative sketches to final drawings, from set models to technical blueprints and stage layout plans, as well as actual performance shots.
 His career and views on designing for the theatre are largely conveyed by a collection of articles, essays, interview transcripts, letters and other records, to name but a few.
 An itemized biography, chronologically arranged over five pages, charts the artist’s activities, a multitude of events, stage production premières, performances generally featuring his designs, anecdotal evidence and accounts of oral history.
 An addendum to the biography documents posthumous happenings related to his artistic legacy.

 The section on photography covers Kay’s remarkable achievement in this field.